 In the Flow of Consciousness Lab (FoCL), my students and I are endeavouring to measure aspects of everyday thought, including the nature and frequency of off-task thought.
 Our lab follows open science practices (https://osf.io/) and I am a signatory of the Openness Initiative (https://opennessinitiative.org/).
-I am President of the Society for Descriptive Psychology (http://www.sdp.org/).
+I approach my work as a Descriptive Psychologist (http://www.sdp.org/).

 I am privileged to serve as Chair of the Department of Psychology.

 For many years, I have been involved in governance, primarily through Senate.
 Currently, I serve as Chair of the Senate Committee on Quality Assurance.
 Previously, I served as Chair of the Board of Undergraduate Studies, Chair of Governance Review, Chair of Bylaws and Membership (twice), Chair of Senate Priorities and Planning, Chair of Quality Assurance, and as a member of the Board of Graduate Studies, and Indigenous Initiatives (Governance).
 I was also Chair of the Research Ethics Board, and I served two years as Director of the First Year Seminars Program.

 BSc (1993), Psychology Specialist, University of Toronto

 SSHRC Postdoctoral Fellow (1999 to 2000), Cornell Univeristy